-The office and work of the Holy Spirit have been declared to us in the Scriptures.
+The work of the Holy Spirit has been declared to us in the Scriptures.
 But the nature of the Holy Spirit is a mystery because it has not been declared in the scriptures.
-We cannot be elaborate on what the Bible is strictly silent on.
+Therefore, we cannot elaborate on what the Bible is strictly silent on.
 Because the nature of the Holy Spirit is a mystery, some have come to see Him as only a force.
-This conclusion, however, is not accurate seeing that the Scriptures clearly teach that the Holy Spirit is a separate individual being in the Godhead as seen in the following references:
+This conclusion, however, is not accurate seeing that the Scriptures clearly teach that the Holy Spirit is a separate individual Being in the Godhead as seen in the following references:

-We can clearly see that the Holy Spirit is not simply a force, but the third divine Person of the Godhead.
-May “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14).
+We can clearly see that the nature of the Holy Spirit is not simply a force.
+He is the third divine Person of the Godhead.
+Paul affirms the separate three persons of the Godhead saying, may “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14).

 In His service,